ChoWonmin/til/DB/Hadoop/hadoop.md

 > software utilities that facilitate using a network of many computers to solve problems involving massive amounts of data and computation.
 It provides a software framework for distributed storage and processing of big data using the MapReduce programming model.

 ## map reduce
+> programming model and an associated implementation for processing and generating big data sets with a parallel, distributed algorithm on a cluster.

 ## jar
 ## hive